tensorflow/minigo/RESULTS.md

     overall search -- is this broadening important to the discovery of new moves by the policy network, and thus the improvement of the network overall?
 Who knows? :)
 2. Ambiguity around the training target - should we be trying to predict the MCTS visit distribution pi, or the one-hot representation of the final move picked?
 What about in the early game when softpick didn't necessarily pick the move with the most visits?
 3. Too few filters (128 vs 256).

 Results: After a few days a few troublesome signs appeared.
   - Value error dropped far lower than the 0.6 steady-state we had expected from the paper.
 (0.6 equates to ~85% prediction accuracy).
-This suggested our new dataset code was not shuffling adequately, leading to value overfitting
+This suggested our new dataset code was not shuffling adequately, leading to value overfitting.
   - This idea was supported when, upon further digging, it appeared that the network would judge transformations (rotation/reflection) of the *same board* to have wildly different value estimates.